FREQUENTLY ASKED QUESTIONS

 In Conclusion:

-I’m sure everyone you know will have an opinion on how to heal a tattoo, but always listen to the artist who did your tattoo since they are the ones responsible for it.
+Everyone you know will have an opinion on how to heal a tattoo, but always listen to the artist who did your tattoo since they are the ones responsible for it.

 The tattoo should be healed enough in a few weeks to resume regular endeavors, but will be fully healed when the darker areas stop being shiny.
 Timing on this will vary as everyone heals different according to their diet, genetics, etc. This is when it is safe to go back over it and touch it up if it needed it.